norcams/iaas/docs/team/operations/himlar-bootstrap.rst

    #. run the ``himlarcli`` command **foreman_setup.py**
       (remember to use the appropriate configuration file for the environment)

+   Adapt if necessary *foreman-settings.sh* to local requirements, for instance the `installdevice` host parameter setting for the storage host group.

 #.
 Log on to the Foreman instance now running on the address *https://foreman.<mgmt domain>*.

 #.
 Sign the certificate request from the controlelr node: